Skip to content

 • get(identifier) -- retrieve an aggregate by its identity.

-For basic CRUD operations, the default repository is all you need.
+For basic operations, the default repository is all you need.

 Defining a custom repository